alevani/ant_war_simulation/REPORT.md

 - Powerful, even for math based simulation
 - Mid for calculation

+## 4.2 Possible collective behaviour that can be implemented

-## I must explain why it makes sense to implement env changes.
+I must explain why it makes sense to implement env changes.
 The way the ants interact with everything actually depends on it.

-## it could be interesting to explain how I envision the below object, why all this variables and such

 **to simulate https://ccl.northwestern.edu/netlogo/ but not building**

-## To include in it
+To include in it

-### introduction

 "From what we been discussing in the "ant" section "...